Learn more about electrical hazards in the workplace and how to practice electrical safety to mitigate risks

 Exposure to damaged electrical tools and equipment can be very dangerous.
 Do not fix anything unless you are qualified to do so.
-Thoroughly check for cracks, cuts or abrasions on cables, wires, and cords.
+Thoroughly check for cracks, cuts, or abrasions on cables, wires, and cords.
 In case of any defects, have them repaired or replaced.
 Lock Out Tag Out (LOTO) procedures should be performed at all times before commencing electrical maintenance and repairs.
 LOTO procedures are there to protect all workers on a worksite.

 Inadequate Wiring and Overloaded Circuits

-Using wires with inappropriate size for the current can cause overheating and fires to occur.
+Using wires of inappropriate size for the current can cause overheating and fires to occur.
 Use the correct wire suitable for the operation and the electrical load to work on.
 Use the correct extension cord designed for heavy-duty use.
 Also, do not overload an outlet and use proper circuit breakers.
-Perform regular fire risk assessments to identify areas at risk of of bad wiring and circuits.
+Perform regular fire risk assessments to identify areas at risk of bad wiring and circuits.

 Exposed Electrical Parts